 With that said though, there is a trade-off between points and points per million.

-If, for example, you have £7.0m in the bank and have a choice between Andrew Robertson and Dan Egan, logically it would be the former you’d choose.
-This is because while Egan did perform better when it comes to points per million, Robertson got more points.
+If, for example, you have £7.5m in the bank and have a choice between Trent Alexander-Arnold and Stuart Ayling, logically it would be the former you’d choose.
+This is because while Ayling will likely perform better when it comes to points per million but Alexander-Arnold should get more points.

 Then there is the ‘points per game’ metric.
 This becomes relevant several gameweeks into the season when players have picked up injuries.
 Naturally those players are unlikely to sit highly on either points or points per million.